|Routes:||Medellín to Bahia Solano, San Andrés to Providencia|

 Flying Satena: Our conclusion

 Overall, though Satena has delayed us many times, we still see them as an excellent airline, and one that much of Colombia would struggle without.
-However, as tourism increases in the country, we envisage issues with tourists buying all the seats of the limited fleet far in advance and leaving locals battling to get to and from their own towns, which is perhaps something Satena should be working to factor into future business plans.
+However, as tourism increases in the country, we envisage issues with tourists buying all the seats of the limited fleet far in advance and leaving locals battling to get to and from their own towns.
+Perhaps this is something Satena should be working into its future business plans.

 While you’re here: Subscribe to our newsletter for the latest tips, deals and news.
 It only takes a few seconds and we respect your privacy: